-In their analysis of the problems of an aging society, Lejzerowicz-Zajączkowska et al. [21] stated that physical activity had a significant impact on increasing independence, and thus improved the quality of life of the elderly.
-In this research, almost two-thirds of the surveyed seniors participating in the UTA classes declared an active way of spending their free time, while in the group of seniors not participating in these activities, more seniors declared a passive way of spending their free time, and it was statistically significant (p<0.001).
+In their analysis of the problems of an aging society, Lejzerowicz-Zajączkowska et al. stated that physical activity had a significant impact on increasing independence, and thus improved the quality of life of the elderly [20].
+In this research, almost two-thirds of the surveyed seniors participating in the UTA classes declared an active way of spending their free time, while in the group of seniors not participating in these activities, more seniors declared a passive way of spending their free time, and it was statistically significant (p < 0.001).
 The UTA students were more often physically active, probably because they had the opportunity to take advantage of the physical activities organized by UTA to which they belonged, and because they managed their free time more efficiently thanks to the knowledge acquired during the above-mentioned classes [12].
 In this research, seniors most often undertook physical activity to improve their health in general.
-Baj-Korpak et al. [22] stated that the most common motivation for taking up physical activity and mental health of older people, Hemmeter et al. [23] noted that physical activity can prevent depression and dementia.
-Other authors also obtained similar results [24-26].
+Baj-Korpak et al. stated that the most common motivation for taking up physical activity by the seniors they examined was the desire to improve physical fitness (20%) [21].
+In their work on physical activity and mental health of older people, Hemmeter et al. noted that physical activity can prevent depression and dementia [22].
+Other authors also obtained similar results [23-25].

-According to the data from the Central Statistical Office, every second person aged 65 and over has limitations in performing domestic activities due to health problems [27].
+According to the data from the Central Statistical Office, every second person aged 65 and over has limitations in performing domestic activities due to health problems [26].
 In our own research, most seniors were independent in carrying out everyday activities and regularly met with family and friends.
 There was shown a statistically significant difference between seniors participating and not attending the UTA classes (p<0.001) in above-mentioned everyday activities.
-Baj-Korpak et al. [22], in turn, observed that regular meetings with family and friends among seniors were in third place among the most common forms of spending free time they surveyed (20%).
+Baj-Korpak et al., in turn, observed that regular meetings with family and friends among seniors were in third place among the most common forms of spending free time they surveyed (20%) [21].
 Attending the UTA classes can prevent seniors from being socially excluded and provide an opportunity to meet frequently with people of a similar age to them [12].
-Wróblewska et al. [28] in their research showed that for more than half of the respondents, the most common reason for participating in the UTA activities was maintaining relationships with people from the same age group.
+Wróblewska et al. in their research showed that for more than half of the respondents, the most common reason for participating in the UTA activities was maintaining relationships with people from the same age group [27].